AkoruuDev/Tweteroo-back-end/README.md

 # Tweteroo

-A back-end project for create a server API for a tweeter clone
+A back-end project for create a server API for a twitter clone

 ### Technologies
 > <p>Node.js</p>